Avoiding Lead in 💊 Supplements/ Vitamins

 More Resources:

 This link is about kids supplements.
-I don’t agree with everything she says, and keep in mind she is ok with prop 65 levels, whereas I don’t think it does not limit heavy metals enough.
+I don’t agree with everything she says, and keep in mind she is ok with prop 65 levels, whereas I don’t think it limits heavy metals enough.
 Interesting info though.

 Please Follow my Facebook page here: